The 2019 Roth IRA limits increased by $500 this year.

 Roth IRA and Roth 401k Limits

-The 2018 limits will stay the same for the traditional IRA.
+The 2019 limits will increase for the traditional IRA.
 Limits for the traditional 401k will increase.
 In addition, the increased limits also apply to 403b plans and most 457 plans.

 Here are the official contribution limits from the IRS :